Position Title: Financial & Job Coach

 - Be supportive and non-judgmental of the participant, their views, lifestyle and aspirations

-- Maintain communication with Tracy to provide feedback and updates
+- Maintain communication with supervisor to provide feedback and updates

 - Research referrals appropriate to participant’s needs as necessary